John Llewellyn (academic): Honours and recognition

-In 1962, Llewellyn was one of the three inaugural recipients of an honorary doctorate from the University of Canterbury, receiving a Legum Doctor (LLD).
+Llewellyn received a DSc from the University of Birmingham in 1951, on the basis of 17 publications on "electrostatics and X-ray crystal structure determination".
+In 1962, he was one of the three inaugural recipients of an honorary doctorate from the University of Canterbury, receiving a Legum Doctor (LLD).
 In 1966, Victoria University of Wellington conferred the same honorary degree on him.
+He also received honorary degrees from Universities of Exeter and Salford and the Open University in 1973, 1975, and 1979, respectively.

-In the 1974 Birthday Honours, he was appointed a Knight Commander of the Order of St Michael and St George (KCMG).
+In the 1974 Birthday Honours, Llewellyn was appointed a Knight Commander of the Order of St Michael and St George (KCMG).